-The reliability of Adam's account has long been doubted: to name the main issues, he was operating in an ideologically and politically charged Christian community, which is likely to have strongly coloured his understanding and reporting of pagan traditions; he clearly Classicised his material to some degree, and perhaps considerably; and he was not an eye-witness to what he described, while the proximity of his oral sources to events is not clear either.
-It is worth emphasising, however, that the passage in question is part of Adam's original Gesta, to be distinguished from the infamous scholia 138-41, which provide more lurid and accordingly less plausible further details about the temple.
-Meanwhile, Adam's source value relative to our other material is rising, insofar as we are increasingly aware that our later, vernacular Icelandic sources -most especially Snorri Sturluson's Edda-are themselves compromised by similar problems.
-Moreover, Perkins has pointed out that Adam's attribution to Thor of power over the wind, though not apparent in Snorri's mythography, is well attested in sources which must be independent, most strikingly Dudo of St Quentin's Gesta Normannorum, of around 1060, and so is surely reliable.
-In the same way, we can see Adam's association of Thor with the aversion of plague and famine to be consistent with the evidence of the Canterbury Rune-Charm, which invokes Þórr against Kuril, the bursa dróttinn, to cure áðravari.
+The reliability of Adam's account has long been doubted: to name the main issues, he was operating in an ideologically and politically charged Christian community, which is likely to have strongly coloured his understanding and reporting of pagan traditions; he clearly Classicised his material to some degree, and perhaps considerably; and he was not an eye-witness to what he described, while the proximity of his oral sources to events is not clear either.22 It is worth emphasising, however, that the passage in question is part of Adam's original Gesta, to be distinguished from the infamous scholia 138-41, which provide more lurid and accordingly less plausible further details about the temple.23 Meanwhile, Adam's source value relative to our other material is rising, insofar as we are increasingly aware that our later, vernacular Icelandic sources -most especially Snorri Sturluson's Edda-are themselves compromised by similar problems.24 Moreover, Perkins has pointed out that Adam's attribution to Thor of power over the wind, though not apparent in Snorri's mythography, is well attested in sources which must be independent, most strikingly Dudo of St Quentin's Gesta Normannorum, of around 1060, and so is surely reliable.25 In the same way, we can see Adam's association of Thor with the aversion of plague to be consistent with the evidence of the Canterbury Rune-Charm, which invokes Porr against Kuril, the bursa dróttinn, to cure áðravari.

-Turning to the representation of bursar in the Canterbury rune-charm as sources of illness, this is consistent with their portrayal in the Norwegian rune-poem as the cause of 'women's illness'.
+Returning now to the Canterbury rune-charm's representation of bursar as sources of illness, this is consistent with their portrayal in the Norwegian rune-poem as the cause of 'women's illness'.
 As I have mentioned, this evidence is late; but roughly contemporary with the Canterbury rune-charm is the Sigtuna Amulet, found during excavations in 1931.
-This may represent the means by which the text of the Canterbury Rune Charm found its way to Christ Church, Canterbury; at any rate, it comes from the area described by Adam, at much the same time as he described it.
+This may represent the kind of form in which the text of the Canterbury Rune Charm found its way to Christ Church, Canterbury; at any rate, it is roughly contemporary with Adam, and comes from the area which he described.
 The amulet is a thin copper plate with an inscription on each side.
-Despite Høst's claim that 'side B har intet fil felles med Canterburyinnskriften' ('side B has nothing in common with the Canterbury inscription'), it is not self-evident whether the inscriptions are to be read consecutively or as two separate texts, and it is worth quoting both:
+Despite Høst's claim that 'side B har intet tilXXXXXcheckXXXXX felles med Canterburyinnskriften' ('side B has nothing in common with the Canterbury inscription'), it is not self-evident whether the inscriptions are to be read consecutively or as two separate texts, and it is worth quoting both:26

-A: þur × sarriþu × þursa / trutinfliuþunuf[bind rune uf]untinis
+A: bur × sarribu × bursa / trutinfliubunuf[bind rune uf]untinis

+B: afþirþriarþrarulf×

-B: afþirþriarþrarulf× af þir niu nöþir ulfr iii + isiR [þ]is isir aukis unir ulfr niut lu ·fia
+af þir niu nöþir ulfr iii †

+isiR [þ]is isir aukis unir ulfr niut lu ·fia